influxdata/docs-v2/content/v2.0/cloud/get-started.md

 You'll see sparkline charts showing data trends over the past four hours and a single value that shows usage in the last five minutes.
 To view your data, click **Usage** in the left navigation menu.

+Here is an example of the usage panel.

 {{< img-hd src="/img/2-0-cloud-usage.png" />}}